 Protected characteristics groups under the Equality Act 2010 What do you know?
 Summary of data about your service-users and/or staff What do people tell you?
 Summary of service-user and/or staff feedback What does this mean?
 Impacts identified from data and feedback (actual and potential) What can you do?
 All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations Age Data from our latest strategy states that 45% of regular adult visitors to libraries in East Sussex are aged 65 and half are retired.
 We also have results from the Oct 2021 Plus survey (undertaken every three years).
 Please note this survey is undertaken with all those physically visiting a library, therefore does not take into account those accessing e-offers and resources.
-23% of visitors to the library during the For some older residents, visiting the library and engaging with staff may be one of a few, if not the only, interaction during their day.
+33% of visitors to the library during the For some older residents, visiting the library and engaging with staff may be one of a few, if not the only, interaction during their day.
 The role of the library building and overall service is to provide an inclusive environment and provide services that encourages older residents to continue visiting.
 Older residents have advised that the library service is one of few places they can receive the advice and assistance they require to Given that almost half of frequent users of libraries are aged 65 and over, those in this age category have the potential to be disproportionately affected by the changes to the building as a result of delivering the capital program.
 However older people (aged 75+), are likely to be most affected by the changes due to the increased likelihood of reduced mobility.
 Changes to the internal layout of the library building must take this into account when Accessibility - an access audit will be undertaken as part of assessing the proposed works.
 This will include a review of physical accessibility to the library space.
-Areas already identified include the walkway (which is a gentle slope on the front access to the library, the handrail and the exit at the rear of the building.
-Stock will be assessed by the librarian team as part of the refurbishment.
-The request for quotes undertaking the internal fit out of the library will
+Stock will be assessed by the librarian team as part of the refurbishment to understand how it is used by local residents.
+The internal fit out of the library will ensure that stock is not placed too low (or too high) meaning that certain age groups would struggle to access stock.
+Stock editing will